, , ,

 Toys and flowers are tied to a tree in the Sherman Park neighborhood Tuesday, Oct.
 26, 2021, in Milwaukee, Wis.
 Angela Major/WPR

 This election year, WPR is asking people across the state what issues they care about as they head to the polls.
-In Milwaukee, several residents said gun violence is a top concern.
+At events in Milwaukee’s 8th Assembly District and 4th Senate District, several residents said gun violence is a top concern.

-As of this past Thursday afternoon, there have been 112 homicides and 560 nonfatal shootings in the city so far this year, according to crime statistics from the Milwaukee Police Department.
+As of last Thursday, there had been 112 homicides and 560 nonfatal shootings in the city so far this year, according to crime statistics from the Milwaukee Police Department.

 Stay informed on the latest news